 Questions that align well with outcomes can be embedded in midterm, final, or other kinds of student examinations.
 These test questions can be multiple choice, fill in the blank, short answer, or essay.
 You can use existing test questions, although you might want to think about creating new ones (or making adjustments) to ensure good alignment with the outcome being assessed.
-Some advantages of embedded test questions are that they are easy to integrate into usual classroom procedures and can be crafted to closely align with your programs outcomes.
-One disadvantage of embedded test questions is that comparability between courses or over time can be limited unless identical questions are used.
-Another disadvantage is that traditional tests may not be an authentic form of assessment; a student may be able to select the correct answer on a multiple choice exam but fail to apply the underlying knowledge to a problem in the real world.
+Embedded test questions are easy to integrate into usual classroom procedures and can be crafted to closely align with your programs outcomes.
+However, there is limited ability to compare results of courses over time, unless identical questions are used.
+In addition, traditional tests may not be an authentic form of assessment; a student may be able to select the correct answer on a multiple choice exam but fail to apply the underlying knowledge to a problem in the real world.